 The last step is to fill the remaining calories for your meal with your choice of carbs and fats.
 You can either include complex sources of carbs like brown rice, oats, wheat, etc. or you can opt for simpler sources like fruits depending upon your own preference.

-Complex carbs help with satiety & fruits help add some level of sweetness to your meals & are low in calories, so both of them can have a place in your plate.
+Complex carbs help with satiety & fruits help add some level of sweetness to your meals and are low in calories, so both of them can have a place on your plate.

 For fats, you can include sources like butter, ghee, oil, cheese, etc. You’ll probably be using fat sources to cook your meals.